UN rights chief seeks sanctions against Sri Lanka generals - RFI

 The president, a retired army lieutenant colonel, threatened last year to withdraw from the UN rights council if it pursued allegations against his troops.

-Sri Lanka has not signed up to the ICC, and so it is outside its jurisdiction.
-But while another state cannot refer a non-signatory to the ICC, the UN can.

-In her latest assessment, Bachelet recommended for the first time that the ICC look into Sri Lanka's case, and said action should be taken against war criminals, including Tamil rebels.
+In her latest assessment, Bachelet recommended for the first time that the ICC look into Sri Lanka's case, and said action should be taken against war criminals, including members of the defeated Tamil Tiger guerrilla group.

 "Member states can actively pursue investigation and prosecution of international crimes committed by all parties in Sri Lanka before their own national courts," she said.

-The 17-page report also calls for possible targeted sanctions "such as asset freezes and travel bans against credibly alleged perpetrators" of rights violations.
+The 16-page report to be formally presented to the UN Human Rights Council on February 24 also calls for possible targeted sanctions "such as asset freezes and travel bans against credibly alleged perpetrators" of rights violations.

+Sri Lanka had responded to the report, but Colombo's reaction was not immediately made known.

 Silva, who was a field commander at the height of the separatist war, already faces a US travel ban.